 To use a custom domain and have full functionality, you have to pay for a premium plan.
 It’s great for a short-term or temporary project…or to simply try Wix out before upgrading.

-If you are looking for a free website builder option, you could also explore these free website / blog options.
+If you are looking for a free website builder option, you could also explore these WordPress hosting options.
 This review will explore Wix’s full product suite with a focus on anyone building a full, public-facing website.

 Make sense?
 Awesome, let’s dive into the Wix review.

 Wix offers a free plan if you don’t mind having your site address structured http://yourwebsite.wix.com/yourwebsite.
 Their only caps are around file storage and features – not around pages or page types.
 Their paid plans aren’t outstanding on pricing (they are actually a disadvantage listed here shortly), but they are competitive enough for many businesses who care more about the done-for-you part over counting a dollar here and there.
 Read my full explainer on Wix’s pricing and plans.

 Their plans allow you to get a site up quickly with no technical fuss and everything bundled and provided for you.

 Their tiers are reasonable – though it is worth paying close attention to the caps and whether you actually need the bonus features (ie, more Video Hours vs using YouTube or Wistia).